 Funeral plans can be as low as 80c per day and can cover your while family.
 The question you have to ask yourself is ‘is it worth it’.
-Is 80c a day worth saving your family up to k in the future?
-If you are young and in good health then the answer is probably no, but if you are retired or thinking of retirement then it could be the perfect time to get funeral insurance for you and your partner – a small amount each day could be a blessing in the future.
+Is 80c a day worth saving up to k in the future?
+If you are young and in good health then the answer is probably no, but if you are retired or thinking of retirement then it could be the perfect time to get funeral cover for you and your partner – a small amount each day could be a blessing in the future.

 Dub Johnston has his own seo Australia biz and is a respected authority on insurance topics in Australia.
 Visit OzInsure.com.au to search funeral insurance and compare life insurance from a number of the largest and most respected companies in Australia.